Research

 Click on the arrows to access the abstracts.

-Please note: when citing to my work please use my both last names, either as Villamizar Chaparro or Villamizar-Chaparro.
+Please note: when citing to my work please use both my last names, either as Villamizar Chaparro or Villamizar-Chaparro.

 Peer Reviewed Journal Articles